-- 65 TOE enforces end user identification/authentication during SVS booting process in order to restrict the access to the payload.
-There are three possible SVS authentication modes: - Password only: the user will have to provide a password when loading the SVS image. - Single User Mode with password: the user will have to insert the authorised eDNI and provide this password when loading the SVS image. - Multiuser Mode with password: the user will have to insert an eDNI and provide a password when loading the SVS image.
+- 68 TOE permits adding identification/authentication mechanism for the booting process in order to restrict the access to the payload.
+There are mainly six possibilities during TOE image generation: - No authentication: sometimes it is desirable to allow the access to the payload freely.
+SOS image will be loaded without requiring the user to present any credentials. - Password only: the user will have to provide a password when loading the SOS image. - Single User Mode: the user will have to insert the authorised Spanish electronic Identification Card (eDNI) when loading the SOS image.

-66 Configurations described above are security configurations evaluated and certified under Common Criteria EAL2 requirements.
+- Single User Mode with password: the user will have to insert the authorised eDNI and provide this password when loading the SOS - Multiuser Mode: the user will have to insert an eDNI when loading the SOS image. - Multiuser Mode with password: the user will have to insert an eDNI and provide a password when loading the SOS image. - 69 "Password only", "Single User Mode with password" and "Multiuser Mode with password" are the security configurations evaluated and certified under Common Criteria EAL2 requirements.